Manage availability zone volume placement for Azure NetApp Files

 VMs and Azure NetApp Files volumes are to be deployed separately, within the same logical availability zone to create zone alignment between VMs and Azure NetApp Files.
-The availability zone volume placement feature does not create zonal VMs upon volume creation, or vice versa.
+The availability zone volume placement feature doesn't create zonal VMs upon volume creation, or vice versa.

-Once the volume is created using the availability zone volume placement feature, the volume has the same level of support as other volumes deployed in the subscription without this feature enabled.
+Once the volume is set to use the availability zone volume placement feature, the volume has the same level of support as other volumes deployed in the subscription without this feature enabled.
 For example, if there is an issue with other generally available features on the volume such as snapshots, it will be supported because the problem is not with the availability zone volume placement feature itself.